mesgjs/mesgjs/docs/JavaScript-Runtime-Reference.md

 ### `getInstance(type, params)`

 Creates a new instance of a Mesgjs object.
 This is the factory function for all Mesgjs objects and replaces the `new` keyword.
 The optional `params` argument is passed to the object's `@init` handler.
-It can be any JavaScript value; Arrays, Sets, Maps, and plain Objects are assimilated, while other types are added opaquely.
+It can be any JavaScript value; Arrays, Sets, Maps, and plain Objects are assimilated into NANOS, while other types are added opaquely.
+See [Message Parameter Normalization](Message-Parameter-Normalization.md) for details.

 ### `initialize()`